The Opportunity for Purpose to Redefine Your Identity

 Soon I was hiring other writers to support the work clients needed: articles about beauty, ebooks on foot fungus, and blogs around entrepreneurship.
 I created a little money factory by being the intermediary between professionals who needed writing and the writers who needed work but hated finding it, billing for it, and dealing with clients who didn't understand how to speak to them.

 Over time, I attracted business professionals who were asking me to use my storytelling expertise to assist them with their books.
 And in that work I found my awakening.
 While I enjoyed acting, what I LOVED was crafting experiences, expressing truth, and living in the beautiful intimacy of vulnerability.
-I could explore all of those passions outside of acting in this field of storytelling.
+I could explore all of those passions outside of acting in this more expansive field of storytelling.